yelinaung/hugo-blog/content/posts/static-pods-16th-dec-2021.md

 title: "Static Pods"
 date: 2021-12-16T12:23:13+08:00
 draft: false
-description: Statics Pods in Kubernetes
+description: What are even "Statics" Pods in Kubernetes ?
 tags:
 - kubernetes
 - k8s
 ---

-After taking [CKAD](/posts/ckad-experience/) exam, I am planning to take the (harder) [CKA](https://www.cncf.io/certification/cka/) exam.
+After taking the [CKAD](/posts/ckad-experience/) exam, I am planning to take the (harder) [CKA](https://www.cncf.io/certification/cka/) exam.
 Today, I stumbled upon [Static Pods](https://kubernetes.io/docs/concepts/workloads/pods/#static-pods) in Kubernetes.

-Imagine there is a Kubernetes cluster with no Schedular or Controller or even no the Master Node.
+Imagine there is a Kubernetes cluster with no Schedular or Controller or even no Master Node.
 There are worker nodes.
 On each worker node, there is [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) running.
 Now, how can we tell `kubelet` to run a Pod itself?